Satyampatel779/NASA-APOD-Finals/README.md

 # NASA APOD Data Pipeline

 I built this project to collect, validate, analyze, and visualize NASA Astronomy Picture of the Day (APOD) data locally in SQLite.
-Everything runs offline once the API calls finish, so professor you can review the workflow end to end without cloud services.
+After the API calls finish, everything important runs offline from a single database file, so it is easy to review and grade end-to-end.

-## Quick start (Windows PowerShell examples)
+## Quick start (Windows PowerShell)
 ```pwsh
 # 1) Install deps
 python -m pip install -r requirements.txt